fin-8/pdflatex-makefile/README.md

 * Distills a camera-ready PDF (with fonts embedded): `make distill`
 * To generate a draft with the revision number in its filename (to pass around), use `make snapshot`.
+* Vector graphics in the `svg/` directory are being compiled into pdf+LaTeX using inkscape